Joachim von Ribbentrop

 Before World War II, he played a key role in brokering the Pact of Steel (an alliance with Fascist Italy) and the Molotov–Ribbentrop Pact (the Nazi–Soviet non-aggression pact).
-He favoured retaining good relations with the Soviets, and opposed the invasion of the Soviet Union.
+He favoured retaining good relations with the Soviets, opposing the invasion of the Soviet Union.
 In late 1941, due to American aid to Britain and the increasingly frequent "incidents" in the North Atlantic between U-boats and American warships guarding convoys to Britain, Ribbentrop worked for the failure of the Japanese-American talks in Washington and for Japan to attack the United States.
 He did his utmost to support a declaration of war on the United States after the attack on Pearl Harbor.
 From 1941 onwards, Ribbentrop's influence declined.

 Arrested in June 1945, Ribbentrop was convicted and sentenced to death at the Nuremberg trials for his role in starting World War II in Europe and enabling the Holocaust.
 On 16 October 1946, he became the first of the Nuremberg defendants to be executed by hanging.